Black Bottom, Detroit: History

 Following World War II, two-thirds of the physical structures of Black Bottom had been classified as aging and substandard, lacking modern amenities, or sitting in significant disrepair.
 The city government considered these areas slums and designated those remaining after the highway construction for clearance through a series of revitalization projects.
-Areas of both Black Bottom and Paradise Valley faced destruction for the construction of medical and city-run institutions, as well as public housing projects."
+Areas of both Black Bottom and Paradise Valley faced destruction for the construction of medical and city-run institutions, as well as public housing projects.
 The passage of the Federal Housing Act of 1949 funded demolition.
-The City of Detroit sent photographers out to document structures, the area dismissed as a "slum."
-The approximately 2,000 images document clapboard houses, churches, and corner stores; many of which appear in better repair than the formal descriptions.
+The city of Detroit sent photographers out to document structures.
 The photographs are now housed in the Burton Historical Collection at the Detroit Public Library.
-By 1950, 423 residences, 109 businesses, 22 manufacturing plants, and 93 vacant lots had been condemned for one freeway project.
+By 1950, 423 residences, 109 businesses, 22 manufacturing plants, and 93 vacant lots had been condemned for the freeway project.

 The Federal Highway Act of 1956 funded the highway construction over Hastings Street and surrounding city blocks.
-The highways, such as the Chrysler (formerly Oakland-Hastings) Freeway, bisected the rest of the Lower East Side, including Paradise Valley and Black Bottom.
+The highways, such as the Chrysler Freeway (formerly Oakland-Hastings), bisected the rest of the Lower East Side, including Paradise Valley and Black Bottom.
 The Edsel Ford Freeway also cut through the northernmost part of Paradise Valley.

 The sites of Black Bottom and Paradise Valley were replaced with private housing from the Gratiot Redevelopment Project.
-The City of Detroit also supported construction of Lafayette Park, a modernist residential development designed by Mies van der Rohe, intended as a model neighborhood containing residential townhouses, apartments and high-rises with commercial areas.
+The city also supported construction of Lafayette Park, a modernist residential development designed by Ludwig Mies van der Rohe, intended as a model neighborhood containing residential townhouses, apartments and high-rises with commercial areas.
 Many of the former residents of Black Bottom were relocated to public housing projects, such as the Brewster-Douglass Housing Projects (a public housing project built near Black Bottom starting in the 1930s) and Jeffries Homes.
-Jeffries Home was demolished in 2001 and Brewster-Douglass demolished in 2008.
+Jeffries Homes was demolished in 2001, and Brewster-Douglass was demolished in 2008.

 In 2000, the final three structures of Paradise Valley were razed.
 A Michigan Historical Site marker sign on the former intersection of Adams Avenue and St. Antoine St., currently near Ford Field, exists as the last physical marker of the neighborhood.
 Architect Emily Kutil plans to recreate the neighborhood virtually, using photos from the Detroit Public Library's Burton Historical Collection, through a website called Black Bottom Street View.
 The website will purportedly also feature oral histories from past residents.